-27. Book value of sold assets (incl. investment property)
+28.Book value of assets sold

-In the item "Book value of sold assets" the Company records the book value of the alienated investment properties, BGN 65 000.
+In the item "Book value of sold assets" the Company records the book value of the alienated investment properties.

 The investment property could be written off in case of a sale or in case of an establishment of a right to use in favor of third party.
 In determining the date of disposal of an investment property, the Company applies the IAS 18 for revenue recognition from sale of goods or uses the Appendix to IAS 18.